UoB-COMSM0110/2024-group-19/README.md

    ---

 # Evaluations
-## Stage 1 : mid-production evaluations
+## Stage 1 : Mid-production Evaluations

 Think Aloud Participant #1:

 Positives: fun game

-Negatives: There isn’t much fun or interesting movements to the character.
-Its not necessary for the character to move to play the game (but will die faster).
-Without prior experience of playing games on a keyboard, it might be hard to control the characters.
-Felt that the colour scheme of most elements in the game was too similar, causing it to be hard to see.
-Would enjoy a leaderboard to feature or saving of past scores for sense of improvement.
+Negatives: There aren’t many fun or interesting movements available to the character.
+Its also not necessary for the character to move to play the game.
+Without prior experience of playing games on a keyboard, it as difficult to understand how to play the game.
+Felt that the colour scheme of most elements in the game was too similar, making it hard to see.
+The game would benefit from a leaderboard feature to save past scores to create a sense of improvement.
 Misunderstood that it is not necessary to click on the mouse to shoot.

 ---